 I am a Licensed Marriage and Family Therapist working in private practice, specializing in treating individuals looking for support with LGBTQ+ related issues, anxiety disorders, addiction, and personality disorders.

 What does affirmative psychotherapy mean to me?

-Affirmative psychotherapy is significantly different than being an LGBT-friendly therapist.
-Rather than being “accepting” or assuming, the affirmative psychotherapist honors, respects, affirms, and celebrates each unique identity while providing a safe space for disclosing and exploring at the client’s own pace.
-Affirmative psychotherapy honors the broad spectrum of gender identities, sexual orientations, sexual expression, and relationship styles.
-This approach values all of the client’s intersecting identities and sees the client as the expert of their own identity.
-Furthermore, it challenges non-affirmative narratives and internalized oppression, maintaining continual awareness of harmful sociocultural messages promoting discrimination.
+Being an affirmative psychotherapist is significantly different than being an LGBT-friendly therapist, and first and foremost requires extensive training on the present and historical intricacies of LGBTQ+ identities, development, lived experiences, and unique clinical issues.
+Rather than being “accepting” or assuming, an affirmative psychotherapist honors, respects, affirms, and celebrates each individual and their unique intersecting identities while providing a safe space for disclosing and exploring at the patient’s own pace.
+Affirmative psychotherapy honors the broad spectrum of gender identities, sexual orientations, expression, and relationship styles.
+Furthermore, it challenges non-affirmative narratives and internalized oppression, maintaining continual awareness of harmful sociocultural messages promoting discrimination throughout history and today.
 Most of all, an affirmative psychotherapist aims to make each person feel wholly seen and heard, perhaps for the first time.

 What populations do I work with?
 What is my level of expertise (friendly, knowledgeable, expert) for each of those populations?